habitat-sh/habitat/www/source/blog/2019-03-04-introducing-the-install-hook.html.md

 Let's see how this works differently with the `install` hook.

-In this case my web application would not need an `install` hook, but if I could have dependencies with `install` hooks, my `pkg_deps` might look like this:
+In this case my web application does not need an `install` hook, but if I could have dependencies with `install` hooks, my `pkg_deps` looks like this:

 ```
-$pkg_deps=@("core/dsc-core", "mwrock/sql-dmo", "mwrock/iis-webserverrole", "mwrock/dotnet-35sp1-runtime", "mwrock/iis-aspnet35")
+$pkg_deps=@("core/dsc-core", "core/sql-dmo", "core/iis-webserverrole", "core/dotnet-35sp1-runtime", "core/iis-aspnet35")
 ```

-I'm not ready to commit these dependencies to our `core` origin so they find their home, for now, in my personal `mwrock` origin.
 I still need `dsc-core` to configure my app_pool with IIS, but that is fine since it is an application specific concern.
-I'm using a new `sql-dmo` package (in my own origin for now) that has an `install` hook which can register itself:
+I'm using a new `sql-dmo` release that has an `install` hook which can register itself:

 ```
 ."$env:SystemRoot\SysWow64\regsvr32.exe" /s "{{pkg.path}}\Program Files (x86)\Microsoft SQL Server\80\Tools\Binn\sqldmo.dll"